French Press Cold Brew Topped With Cold Foam is so delicious. Caffeinated, cold, and perfect for hot summer days.

 Once you make this at home, you will wonder why you have been spending so much at the coffee shops.
 The best part is you don’t need any fancy equipment to make this iced coffee recipe.
 Just what you need to make a Chocolate Coffee Martini.

-With the help of a french press and some good quality coffee beans, you can easily make a flavourful cold brew coffee concentrate.
-Once you master it (and it is so easy), you will be saving money making your own homemade iced coffee.
+With the help of a large French Press and some good quality coffee beans, you can easily make a flavourful coffee concentrate.
+Once you master it (and it is so easy), you will be saving money making your own DIY cold brew coffee.

 - Add cold water (leaving room for the lid)

 - Gently stir to moisten the coffee grounds

 - Put on the lid (DO NOT PLUNGE)

 - Let sit on the counter for 24 hours (if you can’t wait that long, at least wait 12)

 - Pour cold brew concentrate into a glass bottle

 - Store in the fridge for up to 2 weeks (ours never lasts that long)

 Don’t rush the brew time.
 Let stand at room temperature a minimum of 12 hours.
 It takes time for the proper extraction to happen.
 Delicious things take time (and patience), but it is so worth it.